Converting to Oracle: Write to an Existing Table

 Write to an Existing Table

-This demonstration will make use of an Oracle table that contains Vancouver bike path information.
-Additional data will be loaded from an Esri Shapefile format, and the data will be written to the existing Oracle table.
+This demonstration will use an Oracle table containing information on Vancouver's bike path.
+Additional data will be loaded from an Esri Shapefile format and written to the existing Oracle table.

 Start FME Workbench, and select the New workspace option.